calvintwr/express-routemagic/readme.md

 magic.use(app)
 ```

+That's it!
+Continue to code everything else and let Magic take care of requiring your routes.
+(Note: Scroll to bottom for much more options.)

 ## Prologue
 The author's express app was simple at first.
 Right out of the box, everything seemed complete, nothing more was desired.
 But very quickly, it grew, and something felt amiss: the oddly familiar muscle reflex in performing ctrl c and p...